 Claudine Thevenet was a woman called by God to form the Congregation of the Religious

 of Jesus & Mary.
-Her work was born in a heart crushed by the pain of personal tragedy.
+Her work was born out of a heart crushed by the pain of personal tragedy.

-During the French revolution, her two brothers were shot to death in her presence.
+During the French revolution, two of her brothers were shot in her presence.

 For nineteen-year old Claudine, this was a turning point in her life.

-opened her door first to welcome orphans.
+opened her doors to welcome orphans.
 Later, her response to God's call took

 shape in a total commitment of herself.
 As a result, a religious family was born.